 The Cooperative Hazardous Materials Enforcement Development (COHMED) Program is an outreach activity of the Commercial Vehicle Safety Alliance.The program fosters coordination, cooperation and communication between federal, state and local agencies with the regulatory and enforcement responsibility for the safe transportation of hazardous materials and the industry they regulate.

-COHMED was initiated jointly in 1986 by the states, the U.S. Department of Transportation, and Research and Special Programs Administration (RSPA), now the Pipeline and Hazardous Materials Safety Administration (PHMSA).
-COHMED is comprised of Federal, state and local agencies, and industry from the U.S. and Canada.
+COHMED was initiated in 1986 by the states, the U.S. Department of Transportation, and the Research and Special Programs Administration (RSPA), which is now known as the Pipeline and Hazardous Materials Safety Administration (PHMSA).
+COHMED is comprised of federal, state and local agencies, and industry from the United States and Canada.
 COHMED works cooperatively with other federal and state agencies, enforcement personnel, emergency planning managers, responders, academic institutions, interest groups and private industry.
-COHMED is committed to
+COHMED is committed to:

-- Focuses training towards both law enforcement and industry.
+- Offers focused hazardous materials training specific to both law enforcement and industry

-- International training classes help industry on ways to comply with regulations while traveling into Canada.
+- Provides training classes to help industry understand how to comply with regulations when traveling into Canada

-- Provides a conduit for industry to present concerns/perspective about the enforcement of the regulations.
+- Provides a conduit for industry to present concerns/perspective about the enforcement of regulations

-- Offers hands on class experience thanks to companies providing equipment during the training.
+- Offers hands-on class experience thanks to the companies that provide equipment during training